• Skip to primary navigation

 • Peel away discolored or wilted outer leaves.

 • For this recipe, cut the sprouts in half lengthwise.
 Whether or not you cut your sprouts depends on their size.
 You want them to be uniformly bite-sized.
-Just remember: Cutting the sprouts allows the cheesy sauce to permeate each tasty morsel!
+Just remember: Halving the sprouts allows the cheesy sauce to permeate each tasty morsel!

-• If you’d like a visual of how to prep Brussels sprouts, take a look at this informative YouTube video.
+• If you’d like a visual of how to prep Brussels sprouts, take a look at this informative YouTube video

 Close up view of Brussels sprouts and cheese in a white baking dish.

-How To Make This Recipe
+How To Make Cheesy Brussels Srouts

+Prep all of the ingredients.
 You’ll want to have all the ingredients for making this recipe prepared before you begin cooking it.
 Prep the Brussels sprouts, grate the Gruyère, measure the milk, flour, and butter for the white sauce, grate the nutmeg, and chop the thyme.

+Preheat the oven and choose a dish.
 Get your oven preheating to 400ºF and prepare your baking dish.
 You’ll want to use a nice looking shallow glass dish for this recipe because you’ll be serving the gratin right from the dish.

+Roast the Brussels sprouts.
 Toss the prepped Brussels sprouts with a bit of olive oil, season with salt and pepper, spread them in the baking dish, and roast for about 20 minutes, or until they’re just beginning to brown slightly.

+Make the cheese sauce.
 Meanwhile, prepare the white sauce on the stovetop, whisking in the cheese, nutmeg, and herbs when the sauce has thickened.

+Bake.
 Pour this creamy cheese sauce over the sprouts (you might want to reserve a spoonful or two for tasting because it’s soooo good), sprinkle the top with additional grated Gruyère, and pop the dish back into the oven for 20 minutes or so, until it’s brown and bubbling.

 FAQs